How to Secure a Boat Trailer from Theft in 5 Easy Steps!

 A wheel lock as the name suggests is placed on the wheel in order to lock it into place.
 All of these are thick and made from steel so that cutting them open would require much time and effort.

-The Homself Heavy-Duty Wheel Lock is a very reliable lock, and it costs less than $60 which was quite surprising to me.
+The Trimax wheel lock is a very reliable lock, and it costs less than $60 which was quite surprising to me.

 When I worked in a camping resort as a security guard, I saw many RV and motorhome users have either this lock or a variation of it.